-The current regulatory and policy framework provides a limited mechanism, via the minimum FiT, to compensate proponents of distributed generation for the value of its exported electricity to the wholesale market.
-By restricting the FiT to a single tariff across all times and locations, the current framework does not closely reflect of the value of those exports in the wholesale market.
+The current regulatory and policy framework provides a limited mechanism - via the minimum FiT - to compensate proponents of distributed generation for the value of its exported electricity to the wholesale market.
+By restricting the FiT to a single tariff across all times and locations, the current framework does not closely reflect the temporal and locational value of those exports in the wholesale market.

 The current FiT framework makes no provision for compensating owners of distributed generation for the environmental or social value produced by distributed generated electricity.
-A FiT is not suited to facilitating payments based on the gross output of a distributed generation system, as it was designed as a mechanism to facilitate payments for electricity that is exported (i.e. the net output).
+A FiT is not suited to facilitating payments based on the gross output of a distributed generation system, as it was designed to facilitate payments for electricity that is exported (that is, the net output).